The Johari Window: How To Build Self-Awareness and Achieve Success

 ,

-Johari Window is a useful Self Development Tool that Builds Self-awareness and is the key to being successful in all facets of life – be it personal, professional or social.
+Johari Window is a useful self development tool that can really help you if you are wondering how to build self awareness.
+It is the key to being successful in all facets of life – be it personal, professional or social.
 This technique helps people better understand their relationship with themselves and others.

 Human interaction is a complex process.
 At times what we think about ourselves can be completely different from how others perceive us.
 At certain other times we are unable to trust a person because we do not know enough about him/her.